Manbir5/QRCode-Timekeeper-Application/README.md

 ## Frontend

-This application is for a time management system where employees can clock in and out using qr codes and where management can keep track of the timesheets.
+This application is for a time management system where employees can clock in and out using QR codes and where management can keep track of the timesheets.

 The frontend of this project is hosted on https://frontend-for-heroku.herokuapp.com/